Fortnite: Game modes

-Players can use their pickaxe to knock down existing structures on the map to collect basic resources that are wood, brick, and metal.
-Subsequently, in all modes, the player can use these materials to build fortifications, such as walls, floors, and stairs.
-Such fortification pieces can be edited to add things like windows or doors.
-The materials used have different durability properties and can be updated to stronger variants using more materials of the same type.
-Within Save the World this enables players to create defensive fortifications around an objective or trap-filled tunnels to lure husks through.
-In Battle Royale, this provides the means to quickly traverse the map, protect oneself from enemy fire, or to delay an advancing foe.
-Players are encouraged to be very inventive in designing their fortifications in Creative.

-While Battle Royale and Creative are free-to-play, Save the World is pay-to-play.
+All modes except Save the World are free-to-play; Save the World is pay-to-play.
 The games are monetized through the use of V-Bucks, in-game currency that can be purchased with real-world funds, but also earned through completing missions and other achievements in Save the World.
-V-Bucks in Save the World can be used to buy loot boxes, in the form of piñatas shaped like llamas, to gain a random selection of items.
-In Battle Royale, V-Bucks can be used to buy cosmetic items like character models and the like or the game's battle pass, a tiered progression of customization rewards for gaining experience and completing certain objectives during the course of a Battle Royale season.
+In other modes, V-Bucks can be used to buy cosmetic items such as character models or the game's battle pass, a tiered progression of customization rewards for gaining experience and completing certain objectives during the course of a Battle Royale season.
+The battle pass originally was aimed to support Fortnite Battle Royale, and with the expansion of game modes in 2023, two addition passes were added, the Festival Pass for Fortnite Festival and Lego Pass for Lego Fortnite, each which required progression in those modes to receive rewards.
+In November and December 2024, Epic changed these mechanics, allowing both of those passes to be progressed through experience points earned in any Fortnite game mode, as well as renaming the Festival Pass to Music Pass.
+Similarly, the Fortnite Crew, a monthly subscription that paid for the cost of the main battle pass and additional cosmetics, was expanded during the same time to encompass the Music and Lego passes.

+All modes of Fortnite are cross-platform play compatible, requiring users to use an Epic Games account for cross-saving between platforms.